RWTH-EBC/AixLib/bin/02_CITests/SyntaxTests/README.md

 	8. --correct-view

-Reads the html code and returns if html is correct.
+Reads and validate the html code.
 Does not change the html code

 Add the following command to your .gitlab-ci.yml.